-The unique part of this Rice pudding with Cooked Rice recipe is that I use two different colored raisins to perfect this delicious homemade rice pudding.
+The unique part of this rice pudding recipe using cooked rice is that I use two different colored raisins to perfect this delicious homemade rice pudding.

 PIN IT NOW TO SAVE FOR LATER!

 You will be surprised at how easy this recipe is to make as well as the colorful appearance when you use golden raisins with regular raisins.

 This recipe will make 4 servings, so if you’re whipping this up for some guests you may want to double or triple up the recipe to make sure everyone can get a taste of this rice pudding.